+Equipment 3 years

+Computer 2.5 years

-Equipment 3 years Building 25 years
+Building 25 years

 Impairment of non-financial assets

 The Company's non-financial assets are reviewed for indications of impairment at each statements of financial position date.
 If indication of impairment exists, the asset's recoverable amount is estimated.